What does it take to be a bilingual writer?

 ABOUT THE AUTHOR

 JENYA KREIN was born in Leningrad, Russia, and immigrated to the United States in 1988.
-Since 1989, she has been residing with her family in the Boston area.
-Jenya is a bilingual author: fiction writer, translator, and essayist.
-She is a member of the American PEN Club.
-Her short stories have appeared in the Russian language literary magazines Vestnik (USA), Storony Sveta (USA), Novy Bereg (Copenhagen, Denmark), Speaking in Tongues (Vladivostok, Russia), Topos (Moscow, Russia), and in a number of web-based literary journals (Okno, Port-folio, Za-Za and others).
-Her published translations include: the Russian to English translation of Fifteen Instances of Spring by Dmitrii Bavilsky, Ars Interpres (Stockholm, Sweden); the English to Russian translations of Eliot Weinberger’s essays from his Paper Tigers collection: Paradise, the Russian version of Esquire magazine (Moscow, Russia) and Karmic Traces, Arkady Dragomoshchenko Publishing (St. Petersburg, Russia).
+Since 1989, she has been residing with her family in the Greater Boston area.
+Her short stories have appeared in the Russian language literary magazines Vestnik (USA), Storony Sveta (USA), Novy Bereg (Copenhagen, Denmark), Speaking in Tongues (Vladivostok, Russia), Topos (Moscow, Russia), and in a number of web-based literary journals (Okno, Port-folio, Za-Za, and others).
+Her published translations include the Russian to English translation of Fifteen Instances of Spring by Dmitrii Bavilsky, Ars Interpres (Stockholm, Sweden); the English to Russian translations of Eliot Weinberger’s essays from his Paper Tigers collection: Paradise, the Russian version of Esquire magazine (Moscow, Russia) and Karmic Traces, Arkady Dragomoshchenko Publishing (St. Petersburg, Russia).

 Along with her passionate literary work and painting, Jenya is involved in comprehensive and challenging professional activities.
-She is a Cross-Cultural Trainer and Russian Dialects Coach.
+A published author, translator, educator, and linguist, she is a Certified Medical and VRI Interpreter, Cross-Cultural Trainer, and Russian Dialects Coach.
 Her previous experience as a Program Director for WorldBoston running the Russian-American Business Exchange program, sponsored by the U.S. Department of State, and her work at the Office of Multicultural Health at the Massachusetts Department of Public Health enriched her professional and cultural exposure and familiarity with cross-cultural matters.
-Presently, she works as the Russian Program Director at Brighton House.

 In 2007, Jenya’s first novel Devyataya Doroga (Route Nine), written in Russian, was short-listed by The New Review (New York, USA) in an international contest for Russian writers residing outside of Russia.
 The novel placed fourth internationally and first among writers living in the US.
 In 2008, three of her stories were included in the short story anthology GORODU & MIRU (to the City & to the World), published in hardcover by one of Russia’s leading publishing houses Lenizdat (St. Petersburg, Russia).
 Two of Jenya’s books have been published by Franc-Tireur Publishing (USA): Zatmenie Serdtsa (Eclipse of the Heart, 2010, in Russian) and Together (2014, in English), both of which are collections of short stories and essays.